-Subsequent to permanent orders in a dissolution of marriage or parental responsibilities (“custody”) case, there are often changes in the parties’ circumstances that render the parenting plan unworkable.
+As a result of child custody modification in a dissolution of marriage case or a parental responsibilities (“custody”) case, there are often changes in the parties’ circumstances that render the parenting plan unworkable.
 Such changes may include such things as the child(ren) enrolling in school, changes in job schedules or locations, and relocation of the parties.
 When these changes occur, often this will necessitate a review of the current parenting plan and, possibly, changes thereto.

 There are several ways to make needed changes.
 Obviously, if the parties can amicably agree to modify the terms of the parenting plan to accommodate changes in circumstances, this will be the most cost effective method.
 Remember, however, that any agreed upon changes should be reduced to writing and filed with the court so the modifications are enforceable.

 If the parties cannot agree on the necessary modifications of the parenting plan, they may want to consider mediating the unresolved issues (in fact, many separation agreements or permanent orders require the parties to participate in mediation if they cannot agree to issues related to parenting).
 Such mediation, when successful, is a much more cost-effective way of resolving the disputes than hiring attorneys for a court battle.

 If the parties cannot agree to the needed changes and mediation is either not an option or unsuccessful, the parties may seek court intervention to resolve the disputed issues by filing a motion to modify the current parenting plan.
 This, however, can become very expensive for the parties.

 The original parenting plan will be established by the “best interests of the child” standard.
 The standards of review for modification of the original orders may be the same or different, depending on the modifications being sought.